 The Lemon Twigs – “Go to School”

 When The Lemon Twigs perform live, 21 year old Brian D’addario sings for half of the show.
 He stands in a Todd Rundgren-like manner as he sings and plays guitar.
 When he switches spots to drum with his 19 year old brother, Michael D’addario, you’re met with the youngest D’addario’s Keith Moon-esque thrashing.
-The two released their latest single “If You Give Enough” two days ago, and it’s the first single off of their follow up to 2016’s “Do Hollywood.”
+The two released their latest single “If You Give Enough” on July 10th, and it’s the first single off of their follow up to 2016’s “Do Hollywood.”
 To be released on August 24th via 4AD, “Go to School” will be a rock opera, or as the Twigs call it, a “musical about a pure of heart chimpanzee.”

 And who’s set to play the chimpanzee’s father?
 Todd Rundgren.
 Of course.